lhypds/pdfmd/README.md

 python pdfcrop.py -i input.pdf --page 1
 ```

+It will popup a window let user crop areas, if crop it will delete the area and save as <page>_<crop_id>.png.
+If use Ctrl will just delete the area, this can be used to remove unnecessary part.

 - `-i/--input`: source PDF (required)
 - `--page N`: 1‑based page index (required)
 - Selections always export as `1.png`, `2.png` ...